Pppp1116/content-license-policy/README.md

 You may **not**:

 - Remove, alter, obfuscate, or attempt to strip such markers;
-- Use tools or methods specifically aimed at erasing or bypassing these markers.
+- Use tools or methods specifically aimed at erasing, bypassing, or reverse-engineering these markers, signatures, or fingerprinting techniques;
+- Publish guides, tools, or instructions whose **primary purpose** is to remove or defeat the Owner’s watermarking or tracing mechanisms.

 The Owner may also use technical means (e.g., unique download links, fingerprinting, similarity detection) to detect large-scale copying or unauthorized AI use.
 These measures are used solely for abuse detection and enforcement.